Maintaining a healthy diet during pregnancy is very important.

 Summary Drinking water is important as your blood volume increases during pregnancy.
 Adequate hydration may also help prevent constipation and urinary tract infections.

 What you eat during pregnancy affects your energy and well-being.

 It may also directly affect the health and development of your baby.

-Since calorie and nutrient needs are increased, it is very important that you choose nutrient-dense, healthy foods.
+Since calorie and nutrient needs are increased, it’s very important that you choose nutrient-dense, healthy foods.

-Gaining weight during pregnancy is normal, but it is important to gain it the healthy way.
+Gaining weight during pregnancy is normal, but it’s important to gain it in a healthy way.
 This benefits you, your baby and your health after the pregnancy.

 This list should be a good start towards a healthy, well-nourished pregnancy.